mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 The SDK's [`handleRedirectCallback`](https://api-reference-sdk.mattr.global/verifier-sdk-web/preview/functions/handleRedirectCallback.html) function extracts the `response_code` from the URL and retrieves the presentation results.

 > [!NOTE]
-> For the SDK to retrieve the results when rendering the page the user is redirected to, the SDK must be able to access the verifier tenant URL.
+> For the Verifier Web SDK to retrieve the results when rendering the page the user is redirected to, the SDK must be able to access the verifier tenant URL.
 > The recommended way to achieve this is to provide the URL as an environment variable when running the app.
 > Alternatively, you can persist the verifier tenant URL in `localStorage` when making the credential request, and retrieve it on the redirected tab.

 ### Cross-device workflows

 In the cross-device flow you can pass an `onComplete` and an `onFailure` handler directly to the `crossDeviceCallback` option in the credential request.
 You do not need to invoke the `handleRedirectCallback` function.

 ## Running the app